-12-Year-Old Record-Setting Marathoner Takes On New Challenge: Saying Thanks
+12-Year-Old Record-Setting Marathoner Takes on New Challenge: Saying Thanks

-12-year-old Jordan Ramirez is a lot of things.
+Jordan Ramirez, 12, is a lot of things.
 Determined, patriotic, and tireless are a few words that come to mind easily.
 A young man of many words, however, Jordan is not.
 Most questions directed at him elicit, at best, single-word answers.

 Jordan's actions, though, speak loudly enough to impress the adults in his life.